 Also, our customer’s bias towards carrying too much inventory was impacting margins by driving up inventory holding costs, working capital and product obsolescence costs.

-To improve fill rate, reduce inventory holding costs, and reduce obsolescence for our customer, Noodle.ai deployed two products from the Athena Supply Chain AI Suite: Athena Insights and Execution Control Towers.
+To improve fill rate, reduce inventory holding costs, and reduce obsolescence for our customer, Noodle.ai deployed three modules of the Inventory Flow Application from the Athena Supply Chain AI Suite.

-In May 2020, Athena Insights went live to 45 planners covering approximately 2,000 high-profile SKUs in the North American market.
-Designed to help companies quickly get started with supply chain AI, Athena Insights provides weekly SKU-level predictions of both orders and weeks of supply, while recommending changes to the production schedule to better match inventory with demand.
+In May 2020, Inventory Flow went live to 45 planners covering approximately 2,000 high-profile SKUs in the North American market.
+Designed to help companies quickly get started with supply chain AI, Inventory Sentinel leverages AI to sense emerging supply-demand imbalances in your network, recommending changes to the production schedule to better match inventory with demand.

 Each of Noodle.ai's risk predictions is tied to a dollar value, what we call our Value at Risk (VAR) metric.
 Not only does VAR enable planners to prioritize their work, it also provides managers and executives with a clearer picture of the total financial risk facing a brand, region, or business unit.